 Stress is a natural part of the human experience.
 It alerts us, drives us to work harder and makes us care about things.
 Stress is not always bad, but too much stress can cause serious health issues including increased blood pressure, risk of heart disease and vulnerability to the immune system.
 It’s easy to get caught up in it- work, family, money, relationships; there is a lot we could potentially feel stressed and anxious about.
-Stress, if anything, is relatable, so much so that November 6th has been deemed National Stress Awareness day.
-But what does that mean?
-It means that the International Stress Management Association (ISMA) created this day of awareness so that people and businesses can learn how to better cope with stress.
+Stress, if anything, is relatable, so much so that April 16 has been deemed National Stress Awareness day.

 Here are some tips for how to deal with stress:

 Mindfulness is vague, but it basically just means being more conscious of yourself, your thoughts and your emotions throughout the day.
 Practices such as meditation, yoga and mantra helps us stay grounded.
 The point of having daily mindfulness practices is to avoid overwhelm when life gets stressful.
 Headspace, a mindfulness app, provides the following tips to stay dedicated to your practice: Start early, same time, same place, get creative about location, sit comfortably and find the best position for you.

 Exercising when you are stressed will trick you into thinking that you LOVE working out if you aren’t a gym person.
 Exercise helps burn off that extra stress.
 According to the Mayo Clinic, “physical activity helps bump up the production of your brain’s feel-good neurotransmitters, called endorphins.”
 So, moving might help make you happy.